fariedt/retrytx/README.md

 ## Caveats:

-* Lightly tested on the testnet.
+- Lightly tested on the testnet.
-* How do tell if a transaction has been mined?